-Rajasthan Assembly: ‘Will be victory of truth,’ CM Gehlot tweets before trust vote; session begins
+Rajasthan Assembly: Session adjourned till 1 pm; Chief Minister Ashok Gehlot says truth will win

 The BJP said on Thursday that it will table a no-confidence motion.

 The Ashok Gehlot-led government will move a confidence motion in the Rajasthan Assembly on Friday as the Congress will attempt to counter the Bharatiya Janata Party’s plan of tabling a no-confidence motion.
-The House convened around 11 am.
+The House convened around 11 am but was adjourned soon after till 1 pm.

 According to rules, if the chief minister moves a confidence motion, it will supersede the no-confidence motion moved by any other member.